Ayush330/splitwise_server/README.md

-# splitwise_server
-Splitwise server clone
-Hey Ayush!
+# Splitwise Backend in Go - Created by Ayush